 he Fulbright Program is the U.S. government’s premier academic exchange program and is active in 160 countries world-wide, managed in 49 of them by Fulbright Commissions.
 In Indonesia the program started 70 years ago in 1952 and has helped more than 3,000 Indonesians and 1,500 Americans to study, teach, or do research in the others’ countries.

-As the Fulbright Program in the archipelago grows exponentially, the U.S. and the Indonesian Government then established the American Indonesian Exchange Foundation (AMINEF) in 1992.
-This non-profit bi-national foundation functions to specifically administer the Core Fulbright and other U.S. Government-funded scholarship programs in Indonesia.
+The U.S. and Indonesian governments established the American Indonesian Exchange Foundation (AMINEF) in 1992.
+This non-profit bi-national foundation functions to specifically administer the core Fulbright and other U.S. government-funded scholarship programs in Indonesia.

-Besides the aforementioned core Fulbright Programs, AMINEF also administers other programs, for example the Fulbright–DIKTI (Directorate of Higher Education) program that is funded by the Ministry of Education and Culture, Indonesia, which provides grants exclusively to permanent university teachers.
+Besides the aforementioned core Fulbright Programs, AMINEF administers programs like the Fulbright–DIKTI (Directorate of Higher Education) program, which is funded by Indonesia’s Ministry of Education and Culture, and provides grants exclusively to permanent university teachers.

-AMINEF also administers the Fulbright-Indonesia Research in Science and Technology (FIRST) program that offers grants for Indonesian and American researchers, teachers and scholars who address issues in Science, Technology, Engineering and Mathematics (STEM).
+AMINEF also administers the Fulbright-Indonesia Research in Science and Technology (FIRST) program that offers grants for Indonesian and American researchers, teachers and scholars working in science, technology, engineering and mathematics (STEM) fields.